 Evaluating the success of the LEFL-Framework presents another significant challenge, particularly when it comes to tracking long-term outcomes.
 While immediate changes, such as increased participation in financial and legal education programs, can be relatively easy to measure, the more profound impacts, such as improved economic stability or enhanced access to justice, take time to materialize (Bello et al., 2023).
 Long-term outcomes are often influenced by numerous external factors, such as changes in the local economy, shifts in policy, or social changes, making it difficult to directly attribute improvements to the LEFL-Framework.
 Furthermore, the nature of legal and financial empowerment is cumulative, with individuals gradually applying what they have learned over time.
 Tracking how these behaviors and decisions evolve over several years requires robust longitudinal studies and consistent follow-up, which can be resource-intensive and difficult to sustain over long periods.
 Without the ability to measure these long-term impacts, it becomes challenging to assess the true effectiveness of the LEFL-Framework and make informed decisions about future program adjustments.
 The effectiveness of the LEFL-Framework also hinges on the availability of reliable data to evaluate its impact.
 However, the collection of meaningful and comprehensive data on legal and financial literacy initiatives is often fraught with challenges (Folorunso et al., 2024).
 Many marginalized communities may not have access to the necessary tools for data collection, such as digital platforms or databases, which can hinder the ability to gather accurate information about participants’ progress and outcomes.
 Furthermore, measuring the success of financial literacy and legal empowerment programs requires specialized methodologies to capture changes in knowledge, attitudes, and behaviors.
 These include pre- and post-program assessments, qualitative interviews, and case studies, which can be resource-heavy and time-consuming.
 Moreover, the diversity of target populations and the varied nature of legal and financial challenges faced by different groups require tailored data collection and analysis methods.
 Implementing robust mechanisms for monitoring and evaluation is crucial but can be costly and challenging, especially in low-resource settings (Okeke et al., 2024).

 The LEFL-Framework presents significant promise for addressing economic and legal inequalities, but its implementation faces considerable challenges (Adewumi et al., 2024).
 Financial and logistical constraints, along with resistance to change and cultural stigmas surrounding legal and financial education, pose major barriers to effective rollout.
 Additionally, the difficulty in tracking long-term outcomes and the need for robust data collection mechanisms complicate the evaluation of the framework’s success.
 Overcoming these challenges requires continued investment, community engagement, and the development of adaptive strategies that consider both the constraints and unique cultural contexts of target populations.
 Only through addressing these limitations can the LEFL-Framework reach its full potential in empowering marginalized communities and promoting lasting, transformative change (Dada and Adekola, 2024).

+“Remote or rural areas may lack the physical spaces or technological infrastructure…”—are there any low-cost interventions (e.g., SMS-based learning, radio programs) that have worked in similar settings?

+The cultural stigma section is strong, but could you include a case study or anecdotal evidence to illustrate resistance?

+The long-term evaluation challenge is valid—could you suggest a specific measurement approach (e.g., tracking financial behavior changes over 5 years)?

 2.5 Future Directions and Recommendations